You can make appointments by phoning the surgery or calling into the surgery during our opening hours.

 We will endeavour to find you an appointment with the doctor or nurse of your choice at a time that is mutually convenient.
 This will depend on demand and both their and your availabilities.
 It is preferable to see the same doctor or nurse during the same episode of illness.

 If you simply need a little advice, try ringing 111.
 For minor problems, your pharmacist will also be able to advise you.
-Alternatively, you can ask for the duty doctor to phone you back.

 Please help us to help you: if you feel you need to be seen on the same day, please tell the receptionist that you “have an urgent problem and you need an appointment today”.